YZhang9719/Plasticizer-mixture-and-mortality/README.md

 Explanation of the codes files:

 Files 1-5 provide the codes that utilized original NHANES data to create datasets for exposures, outcomes, and covariates.
 Please note that in the spring of 2025, NHANES transferred data to a different website.
 The dataset download links used in the current analytical codes were outdated.
-Updated links follow the format of below: “https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/YEAR/DataFiles/FILE_NAME.XPT”
+Updated links follow the format of below:
+“https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/YOUR DESIRED YEAR/DataFiles/YOUR DESIRED FILE_NAME.XPT”

 File 6 combines and cleans the datasets from files 1-5 and creates the sample investigated in the current study.